 7498.
-Problems in Microbiology and Immunology\ (1-8) May be repeated.
+Problems in Microbiology and Immunology (1-8) May be repeated.
 May count maximum of 12 s.h.
 P: Admission to the Microbiology and Immunology graduate program or consent of chair.
 Supervised nondissertation research in microbiology or immunology.
 For the first two semesters registered, the student ordinarily is assigned to a different faculty preceptor.
 Two preceptorships will ordinarily be required of each doctoral student.

 9000.
-Dissertation\ (3-12) May be repeated.
-May count maximum of 18 s.h.
+Dissertation Research (3-12) May be repeated.
+May count maximum of 36 s.h.
+This course is graded S or U and is not included in meeting the cumulative "B" average required for graduation.

 9001.
-Dissertation: Summer Research (I) May be repeated.
+Dissertation: Summer Research (1) May be repeated.
 No credit may count toward degree.
 Students conducting dissertation research may only register for this course during the summer.